-In 2008 the Museum of Archaeology and Ethnography was created as one of the departments of the Educational and Scientific Center for the Study of Nature and Man was established by the decision of the Academic Council of Chelyabinsk State University.
-The modern exposition of the Museum consists of two rooms: the archaeological and ethnographic.
-Today, Museum’s visitors can get acquainted not only with the ancient history of the events of the Southern Urals, but also plunge into the world of the ethnographic present that is still alive in the memory of our parents and grandparents.
-Since 2009 to 2011 the Museum has been visited by more than three thousand people, mostly students and pupils, university guests, conference participants.
-In 2010 the Museum won the second place in the regional competition among museums of universities, held for the anniversary of the Victory in the Great Patriotic War.
-The achievements of the Museum exhibition activity include exhibition "Arkaim: ancient settlements of the South Urals” in France (Tende) held jointly with the Museum of Nature and Human Nature Reserve “Arkaim”.
+In 2008, the Museum of Archaeology and Ethnography as one of the departments of the Educational and Scientific Center for the Study of Nature and Man was established by the decision of the Academic Council of Chelyabinsk State University.
+The modern exposition of the museum consists of two halls - archaeological and ethnographic.
+Today visitors of the museum can get acquainted not only with the most ancient events of Southern Urals history, but also plunge into the world of ethnographic modernity - that is what is still alive in the memory of our parents and grandparents.
+During 2009-2011, the museum was visited by more than 3,000 people, mostly students and schoolchildren, guests of the university and participants of conferences.
+In 2010 the museum won second place in the regional contest of university museums, held on the anniversary of Victory in the Great Patriotic War.
+One of the achievements of the Museum exhibition activity is holding the exhibition "Arkaim: ancient settlements of the Southern Trans-Ural Region" in France (Tend) together with the Museum of Nature and Man of "Arkaim" Reserve.

-The museum exposition acquaints visitors with the history of South Urals.
-The first people, mammoth hunters and horses of the periglacial period appeared here in the Mousterian epoch, not later than 40 thousand years ago.
-Centers of spiritual life were located in caves with magical images of animals.
-There are two such caves in Russia: Kapovaya cave in Bashkiria and Ignatievska cave on the bank of the river Sim in the Chelyabinsk region.
+The museum exposition introduces the visitor to the history of the Southern Urals.
+The first humans, mammoth and glacial horse hunters, appeared here in the Mousterian era, no later than 40 thousand years ago.
+The centers of their spiritual life were located in caves with magical images of animals.
+There are two such caves in Russia: Kapovaya in Bashkiria and Ignatievskaya on the Sim River in the Chelyabinsk region.
 In Neolithic time (IV - III millennia B.C.) areas of the Southern Urals were in the zone where the horse was domesticated, solid sedentary life was formed and the development of copper began.